 How to Become an Organic Chicken Farmer?

-Organic chicken farming means raising chickens without man-made pesticides, medicines, or GMOs.
+Organic chicken farming means raising chickens without artificial pesticides, medicines, or GMOs.
 Instead, organic farmers use natural ways to keep their chickens healthy and happy, and they also focus on being kind to the environment.

 Some benefits of organic chicken farming are to produce healthier chickens and higher-quality products, support biodiversity, reduce pollution, and promote animal welfare, creating a lucrative market for organic farmers.